chaeeun-lab/iCAT_teleop/README.md

 cmd[10] ≤ -0.5 → roll -5 deg/s

+These angular velocities are:

+Filtered in deg/s and clamped to a safe limit.

-These are filtered (deg/s) and clamped, then: Integrated in radians internally for the desired pose logging
+Integrated internally in radians for desired pose estimation and logging.

-Sent to the robot as angular velocity (Twist) in degrees per second, per Kortex API’s convention
+Sent to the robot as angular velocity (Twist) according to the Kortex API convention (degrees per second).

-### Gripper control
+6.3 Gripper control

-cmd[6] is treated as a gripper position fraction
+cmd[6] is treated as a gripper position fraction:

-0.0 → fully open 1.0 → fully closed
+0.0 → fully open

+1.0 → fully closed

 When the value changes by more than a small epsilon, twist2.py calls:

-SendGripperCommand() in GRIPPER_POSITION mode with that fraction
+SendGripperCommand() in GRIPPER_POSITION mode

-### Left controller X button (camera switching)

-Handled inside camera_mux_to_shm.py
-Toggles which camera feed (Realsense vs Kinova Vision) is written into televuer_img The VR view switches accordingly inside TeleVuer.
+Using the fraction in [0.0, 1.0] as the target gripper position.

-### Typical terminal layout
+7. Typical terminal layout (summary)

-Terminal 1 – ROS 2 + Kinova Vision
+Terminal 1 – ros2 launch kinova_vision kinova_vision.launch.py

-Terminal 2 – test2.py (TeleVuer producer, shared memory)

-Terminal 3 – camera_mux_to_shm.py (camera → shared memory, X button toggle)
+Terminal 2 – python3 camera_mux_to_shm.py (camera → shared memory, left X to toggle)

+Terminal 3 – python3 test2.py (TeleVuer producer, shared memory)

-Browser + Quest 3 – TeleVuer web UI
+Browser + Quest 3 – TeleVuer Web UI session

-Terminal 4 – twist2.py (Kinova teleoperation controller)
+Terminal 4 – python3 twist2.py (Kinova teleoperation controller)

 Once all four terminals are running and the Quest 3 is connected, you should be able to:

-Move the right controller to command the end effector translation
+Move the right controller to command end-effector translation.

-Use A/B + thumbstick for orientation control (roll/pitch/yaw)
+Use right A/B buttons + right thumbstick for orientation control (roll / pitch / yaw).

-Use trigger / gripper fraction for closing/opening the gripper Use left X to switch between camera views in VR.
+Use the trigger / gripper fraction for opening/closing the gripper.

+Use left X to switch between camera views in VR (Realsense ↔ Kinova Vision).